qubitsec/plura/proposal/en/coupang/compare-xdr.md

 SentinelOne and PLURA-XDR can both be categorized as XDR platforms, but they are built around different analytical starting points and operational priorities.

 SentinelOne is fundamentally endpoint-centric.
-PLURA-XDR is built around a linked analysis model across **web requests and responses, authentication/session behavior, server activity, automated response, and forensics**.
+PLURA-XDR is built around a linked analysis model spanning **web requests and responses, authentication and session behavior, server activity, automated response, and forensics**.

-That difference matters in environments like Coupang, where security decisions are heavily influenced by:
+This distinction becomes particularly significant in an environment like Coupang’s, where security decisions are heavily influenced by:

 - high-volume web and API traffic,
 - account and session abuse,
 - credential stuffing,
 - leaked token or API key misuse,
-- zero-day style web exploitation,
+- zero-day-style web exploitation,
-- webshell upload followed by server-side pivoting,
+- webshell uploads followed by server-side pivoting,
 - and post-exploitation movement using native tools such as LOLBAS or GTFOBins.

 Within that scope, PLURA-XDR is differentiated by combining:

-- **request-body analysis**,
+- **request body analysis**,
-- **response-body / response-signal analysis**,
+- **response body and response signal analysis**,
 - **authentication and session flow correlation**,
-- **server audit-policy log analysis**,
+- **server audit-policy-based log analysis**,
 - and an operating model that connects **web → server → automated response → forensics**.

-In addition, PLURA-XDR’s **request/response body analysis** is supported by patent-backed technology in **Korea and the United States**, and its **server audit-policy-based log analysis** can also be positioned as patented technology.
+In addition, PLURA-XDR’s **request and response body analysis** is backed by patents granted in **Korea and the United States**, and its **server audit-policy-based log analysis** can also be presented as proprietary technology supported by patent protection.

 This document does not attempt to claim broad superiority across the entire XDR market.
 Its purpose is narrower: to compare which platform more directly explains and controls the attack surfaces that matter most in Coupang’s operating environment.